Welcome to this trip report of my 2nd flight with Swiss Airlines!

 What's offered on this flight?

-Just a bottle of water and a small bar of chocolate.
-It is disappointing that a light snack was not even served on this short flight.
+Just a bottle of water and a small bar of chocolate (given by the crew during preparation for landing.)
+It is disappointing that a light snack was not served on this flight.

 Magazine and safety card holder